RCReddyN/data-driven-astronomy/week01/README.md

 <p>One further note is that almost all astronomy software is designed to run on Linux / MacOSX.
 If you use Windows on your home machine you might want to install a virtual machine if you plan to work in this area in the future.</p>

-<h1>The mean, the median and the mode</h1>
+<h1>Measures of Central Tendencies:</h1>
-<p>Mean, median and mode are numbers that represent a whole set of data or information.
-Mean, median and mode are together called the measures of central tendency.<p>
+<p>A measure of central tendency is a summary statistic that represents the center point or typical value of a dataset.
+These measures indicate where most values in a distribution fall and are also referred to as the central location of a distribution.
+You can think of it as the tendency of data to cluster around a middle value.
+In statistics, the three most common measures of central tendency are the mean, median, and mode.
+Each of these measures calculates the location of the central point using a different method.<p>
 <h3>Mean:</h3>
 <p>The mean is often called the average.
 To find the mean you take a set of data and calculate the sum of the data, after that you divide the sum by the number of pieces in the set.</p>
 <h3>Median:</h3>